Contemporary African art

 Contemporary African art is commonly understood to be art made by artists in Africa and the African diaspora in the post-independence era.
 However, there are about as many understandings of contemporary African art as there are curators, scholars and artists working in that field.
 All three terms of this "wide-reaching non-category [sic]" are problematic in themselves: What exactly is "contemporary", what makes art "African", and when are we talking about art and not any other kind of creative expression?

+The research of Lindén Henrik analyzed reviews of contemporary African art from 1990 to 2014 and sought to uncover the underlying discourses of power and ideology.
+He points out the art critic is a component of a larger system that creates and re-creates knowledge about Africa and African culture.
 Western scholars and curators have made numerous attempts at defining contemporary African art since the 1990s and early 2000s and proposed a range of categories and genres.
 They triggered heated debates and controversies, especially on the foundations of postcolonial critique.
 Recent trends indicate a far more relaxed engagement with definitions and identity ascriptions.
-The global presence and entanglement of Africa and its contemporary artists have become a widely acknowledged fact that still requires and provokes critical reflection, but finds itself beyond the pressure of self-justification.
+The global presence of African scholars and contemporary artists in the full discourse of global production has become a widely acknowledged and beyond the pressure of self-justification.

-By closely examining reviews of contemporary African art from 1990 to 2014, it seeks to uncover the underlying discourses of power and ideology.
-It also sees the art critic as a component of a larger system that creates and re-creates knowledge about Africa and African culture.